kipropTheDev/shooter/README.md

 # Python game- Issa Shooter Game

-I built this game as a coding exercise in my python learning journey.
-It can be run directly from any code editor that supports the python env.
+A classic 2D multi-player shooter game, built with Python.
+I built this game as a coding challange after getting to grips with the fundamentals of Python programming.
+It runs directly from any code editor that supports the python env.

 # ![Alt text](./screenshots/shooter_1.PNG "Title")
 # ![Alt text](./screenshots/shooter_2.PNG "Title")